joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6606914/2025/09/06/missouri-kansas-border-war-beau-pribula/

 **L.A.P.D.
 Stops Security Services for Kamala Harris**\
 `The department had assigned officers to protect the former vice president after her Secret Service detail was terminated.
-Some officers criticized the move, people familiar with the matter said.`\
+Some criticized the use of the officers.`\
 https://nytimes.com/2025/09/06/us/lapd-kamala-harris-security.html

 **Immigration Raid Exposes Tensions From Seoul to Washington to Rural Georgia**\